AlbinSoft/zoombox/Readme.md

 # Zoombox

+Zero-dependecy and Lightweight library to make zoom over an image. **Only 1888 JS bytes**.

 Show zoom over an image.
 The enlarged image will overlap the thumbail and the motion of the cursor or the finger will move the focus point of the enlarged image.

-Zerodependecy and Lightweight library to make zoom over an image. **Only 1888 JS bytes**.

 ## How to use it